suraj-xd/Twerky-Typer/README.md

 # Twerky-Typer
-C++ command shell based Typing tutor

-It's small offline project for typing .

-Hope u like it and contribute to the project!
+This is a CLI-based Typing Tutor

+Featues like WPM and other

+Use: <br>
+Run: `a.exe`